FWD vs AWD: Which is Better?

 by Stephanie Wallcraft

-If you live in Canada, then it’s a given that you’ll need a car that’s equipped with all-wheel drive, right?
+If you live in Canada, then it’s a given that you’ll need a car that’s equipped with all-wheel drive (AWD), right?
 Not necessarily.

-Here, we demystify the differences between these two drivetrain configurations to help you choose which option is best for you in your next new car.
+Here, we demystify the differences between AWD and FWD configurations to help you choose which option is best for you in your next new car.

 Once upon a time, single-axle driving meant signing up for a host of traction issues.
 These days, there’s a lot of technology on board to help mitigate those problems.
 Modern traction control systems will, among other functions, measure the rotation of the wheels and pump the brakes on one side if that wheel is beginning to slip and is spinning too quickly.
 This doesn’t increase the overall amount of traction being delivered, but it does equalize traction to reduce oversteer and understeer and keep the car going in the direction it’s meant to be traveling.